PORTO, PORTUGAL – A COMPLETE TRAVEL GUIDE

 TORRE DE CLÉRIGOS – One of the most popular tourist attractions in Porto is Torre de Clérigos and seeing as though I’m a sucker for a good view I’ve featured in this guide.
 The Baroque church features a 75m tower with a winding staircase.
 Book your tickets in advance (€5) and arrive at the tower for opening (9am).
 Unless you are very unlucky you’ll enjoy the views from the top mostly to yourself.
 I would avoid visiting the tower in the middle of the day.

 LIVRARIA LELLO – Apparently Livraria Lello is the World’s oldest book store and rumours say it inspired JK Rowling when writing Harry Potter which I have to admit is a cool story.
 If you are a library fan or a Harry Potter fan then absolutely go and check it out.
 To be totally honest I was underwhelmed by Livraria Lello.
 Personally I think there is many more interesting cafes, houses and shops to explore with interesting features including A Vida Portuguesa next door.
-As always if you do decide to visit Livraria Lello I recommend visiting early or much later in the day so you avoid the busiest of crowds.
+As always if you do decide to visit Livraria Lello I recommend booking in advance.

 PORT TASTING – One thing I certainly wouldn’t skip is taking part in a port tour and tasting.
 Even if you are not a wine drinker Port wine is a huge part of Porto’s history and the experience is a fun one to experience while you are in the city.
 You can learn all about the relevance of this type of wine to Portugal and taste some of the different variations.
 The port cellars are located across the river from Porto in Vila Nova de Gaia – just short walk across Dom Luis Bridge.
 There are dozens of port cellars to consider which can be a little daunting if you only have a short time.
 I’ve listed and linked a few of my favourites I’ve below.